Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want to find a recipe for dinner. <!-- Testing Random Recipe -->

 #### Expectation(s):
-1. Content fills appropriately and doesn't spill out beyond obvious borders.
-1. Content doesn't overlap and is easily read.
 1. The recipe displayed in random recipe is actually random.
-1. Random recipe's banners function appropriately.
+1. The random recipe's banner functions correctly.
+1. The page content fills appropriately and doesn't spill out beyond obvious borders.
+1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
-1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
-1. Tester will keep performing this test until they see a classic banner, a favorite banner, and a favorite/classic banner.
+1. The tester will keep performing this test until they see a classic banner, a favorite banner, and a favorite/classic banner.
-1. Tester has list of recipes that contain the favorite, classic, and favorite/classic boolean tag.
+1. The tester has list of recipes that contain the favorite, classic, and favorite/classic boolean tag.

 #### Testing Step(s):
-1. Load **Index Page** of Fat Raccoon.
+1. Load the **Index Page** of the Fat Raccoon.
-1. Scroll to bottom of screen.
+1. Scroll to the bottom of the page.
 1. Click the **random recipe** to make sure it links to the proper recipe.
 1. Repeat steps 1 - 3 approximately three to five times to check for randomization of recipe.

 #### Document Result(s):
-1. Document the recipe name of any broken links.
+1. The test name and recipe name if any links are broken.
-1. Documentation of recipe name of any recipes that have incorrect banners.
+1. The test name, recipe name, banner anticipated, and banner displayed if any recipes display an incorrect banner.
-1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
+1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
-1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.
+1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.

 ### Testing Text Coss Out Function